Building vertex algebras from parts

 \subsubsection{Introduction}

 In this paper, we construct vertex algebras from smaller pieces, by defining a multiplication operation that connects the pieces.
 The question of extending vertex algebras is about as old as the theory of vertex algebras itself, although the language of modules and intertwining operators took some time to be developed.
 Lattice vertex algebras are formed from modules for the Heisenberg subalgebra \cite{B86}, and the Monster vertex operator algebra, constructed in \cite{FLM88}, was later interpreted in \cite{FFR91} and \cite{H96} as a sum of a vertex algebra and a module, with a multiplication operation defined using intertwining operators.
 More recent work includes H\"ohn's reformulation of the extension problem in terms of three dimensional topological field theory \cite{H03}, and Huang-Kirillov-Lepowsky's correspondence between extensions of a regular VOA $V$ and commutative associative algebras in the vertex tensor category of $V$-modules \cite{HKL14}.
-Even more recent is an announced result \cite{vEMS} on the existence of holomorphic cyclic orbifolds, i.e., extending from the fixed point subalgebra of a holomorphic VOA by the action of a finite cyclic group.

 Our goal is to prove existence statements in situations where we have very little information about the fine structure of modules and intertwining operators.
 We find sufficient conditions for the compatibility of intertwining operators under composition, such that the sum of modules is a vertex algebra.
 From there, we seek ways to guarantee that these conditions are satisfied in as automatic a fashion as possible.
-In particular, the last part of the paper is concerned with assembly from simple currents, which are modules whose intertwining operators are ``as nice as possible''.
+In particular, the last part of the paper is concerned with assembly from a minor generalization of simple currents, which are modules whose intertwining operators are ``as nice as possible''.

 Simple current extensions were described for vertex operator algebras in \cite{DLM96}, following their introduction in the physics literature in \cite{SY89}.
 Similar ideas were articulated earlier in \cite{FG88} and \cite{GW86}.
 The conditions introduced in \cite{SY89} section 2 are the following: currents have simple monodromy (i.e., the intertwining operators are integral-weight and all OPEs expand in integral powers of $(z-w)$), and all currents have unique fusion rules with all other primary fields.
 Translating this to vertex algebra language, we say that a $V$-module $M$ is a simple current if for any irreducible $N$, there exists a unique irreducible $X$ such that the spaces of intertwining operators are described by $I_V\binom{Y}{M,N} = \Hom_V(X,Y)$ for all $V$-modules $Y$.